adr1enbe4udou1n/express-boilerplate/README.md

 * `extract-text-webpack-plugin` for CSS file extraction, only used in production mode in order to keep HMR working for CSS while developing
 * `postcss-loader` with `autoprefixer`
 * `sass-loader`
+* `vue-loader` for vue components compilations with HMR support

 ## License